 COVID-19.
 The "COVID-19" strain of coronavirus has resulted in instances of market closures and dislocations, extreme volatility, liquidity constraints and increased trading costs.
 Efforts to contain its spread have resulted in travel restrictions, disruptions of healthcare systems, business operations and supply chains, layoffs, lower consumer demand, and defaults, among other significant economic impacts that have disrupted global economic activity across many industries.
-Such economic impacts may exacerbate other pre-existing political, social and economic risks locally or globally.
+Such economic risks locally or globally.
 The ongoing effects of COVID-19 are unpredictable and may result in significant and prolonged effects on the Fund's performance.